davidlj95/ngx/projects/ngx-meta/e2e/README.md

 pnpm run cypress:run
 ```

+#### Manually via Cypress UI

+First, run an example app.
+Ensure it serves contents in port 4200.

-Or if you want to use Cypress UI, open Cypress by running
+If you want to use Cypress UI, open Cypress by running

 ```sh
 pnpm run cypress:open